Endeavour Field: Rugby league

 In the NRL competition, the Cronulla-Sutherland Sharks team has been playing at this venue since midway through the 1968 NSWRFL season, which was the club's second season into the competition (they had previously played at Sutherland Oval from 1967 until 1968).

 High turnout in crowd numbers are usual when Cronulla play local-derby rivals, the St George Illawarra Dragons.
-The ground attendance record is 22,302, which was set when Cronulla-Sutherland took on St George in May 2004.
+The ground attendance record is 22,302, which was set when Cronulla took on St George in May 2004.

 In late 2017, the ground hosted the 2017 Women's Rugby League World Cup tournament.
 It played host to the group stages and semi-finals matches.
-The grand final was held at Suncorp Stadium.

 During the 2019 NRL season, it was announced that the ground and the Cronulla leagues club would be undergoing renovations and as a result Cronulla revealed that for the next two years that they would be playing home matches away from their spiritual home with Kogarah Oval, WIN Stadium and the new Western Sydney Stadium as new temporary home grounds.